 Using your connected OpenAI account, you can use various functions available from the AI button in the toolbar.
 They include outputs for:

-You can read more details and see examples for each in Using OpenAI in Displayr.
+You can read more details for each and see examples in Using OpenAI in Displayr.
 See Getting Started with OpenAI Prompting in Displayr for tips to help improve your prompts when using the OpenAI features.

 Help with Code